sandeepnegi1996/ObsidianNotes/_inbox/What is Optional , with example.md

 - in this case of the person object is null the optional will basically return us empty object
 - so here we are able to avoid null pointer exception
+- when we are printing the `Optional` object here it will be an empty Object.

 ```java
 		 Person p=null;